 According to a study, about 90 percent of people with SCD live to be at least 20 years old, and more than 50 percent live past the age of 50, but there is no specific life expectancy because the disease and its symptoms affect everyone differently.
 SCD is a disease that worsens over time.

 In modern time, there has been more development in treating and fighting malaria than in addressing SCD.
-The only cures for SCD are bone marrow or stem cell transplants which are expensive and inaccessible to certain classes of people.
-There is no national data registry for tracking the condition, and overall less money goes into the comprehensive care treatment for sickle cell disease than other genetic disorders such as hemophilia and cystic fibrosis.
-Only two medications have been approved to help treat the disease, hydroxyurea (1998) and endari (2017) although SCD was discovered 100 years ago.
+The only cures for SCD are bone marrow or stem cell transplants, which are expensive and inaccessible to certain classes of people.
+There is no national data registry for tracking the condition, and overall, less money goes into the comprehensive care treatment for SCD than other genetic disorders such as hemophilia and cystic fibrosis.
+Only two medications have been approved to help treat the disease, hydroxyurea (1998) and endari (2017), although SCD was discovered 100 years ago.

-There is no single best treatment for all people with SCD.
-Treatment options are different for each person depending on the symptoms.
+There is no single-best treatment for all people with SCD.
+Treatment options are different for each person and dependent on the symptoms.
 SCD is passed on because many people do not know their sickle cell trait status before having babies.
 We can help prevent the spread of SCD by providing genetic counseling before pregnancy and by lobbying our government to get funding for more research into the disease.